DevExpress-Examples/wpf-diagram-create-custom-shapes-based-on-diagram-containers/README.md

 # WPF Diagram - Create Custom Shapes Based on Diagram Containers

 This example demonstrates how to create custom shapes (that are [DiagramContainers](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramContainer)) with multiple inner shapes.
-You can use this technique to create custom shapes if their geometry should consist of predefined shapes combined together.
+You can use this technique to create custom shapes if their geometry should consist of combined predefined shapes.

 ![image](https://github.com/DevExpress-Examples/wpf-shapes-based-on-diagramcontainers/assets/65009440/9be4713a-dfd8-4ef1-988e-74062609d39f)